M-Shazim/hackathon_project/README.md

 # hackthon_project
-## Made a Blog site with the theme of "Functional Dysfunctional" for a hackthon listed by Coding with lewis
+## Made a Blog site with the theme of "Functional Dysfunctional" for a hackathon listed by Coding with lewis